BREED: Pit Bull

 He also came from the shelter with a mass on his abdomen which we had removed and biopsied.
 Unfortunately it was malignant and even though the cancerous mass was removed in surgery, the vet could not confirm that the cancer was totally removed.
 She did let us know she has seen dogs live for years after a diagnosis like this.
 Brooks certainly doesn't seem to know he is sick, and we have no intentions of telling him.
 He eats well, is active, otherwise healthy, and super loving: we think he will make someone happy for years to come.
 What we want most is to see him to go someone who will love him and let him be devoted to them, so that he can live his remaining days with a real family who will never abandon him again.

-Brooks is good with dogs but will need a home without cats.
+Although Brooks lives with a dog currently, we are looking for a home where he can be an only pet.
 He is not on medications at this time, but like all dogs his age/size he needs a daily joint supplement and may require pain medications in the future.